nicobrinkkemper/gabr.sh/README.md

 ### function usage ()
-By default `usage` is an important namespace for the `gabr` function. `usage` behaves like a exit condition.
+By default `usage` is an important namespace for the `gabr` function. `usage` behaves like an exit condition.
 The argument will always result in a function call, and thus exit the interal loop.
 The following snippet shows the last-resort function that will be generated when a `usage` function or file is not available.

 ```bash